 I’ve been meaning to post this tutorial for transferring a design onto wood for a long time!
-Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood Sign), I used a super easy pencil method all the time.
-All you need is a pencil and a marker or paint pen.
+Before I ever learned how to use vinyl for transferring my designs onto wood (which I used to make this DIY wood sign with a calligraphy quote), I used a super easy pencil tracing method all the time.
 Here is one of my favorite signs from my wedding, our honey favors sign, where I used this easy pencil tracing method:

 P.S.
 Sorry for the dark photos, I did this project at night!